Walk 10 to 30 miles of Hudson River vistas!

 FREE walking event

-Get moving, enjoy panoramic scenery along the Hudson River, be a part of our most popular event of the year, and celebrate with us at the finish.
+Get moving!
+Be a part of our most popular event of the year.
 Cross the grand George Washington Bridge on foot.
 Visit the location where Alexander Hamilton dueled with Aaron Burr.
-Enjoy a day of sweeping vistas along the river on a pedestrian-friendly route.
+Enjoy a day of sweeping vistas along the river on a pedestrian-friendly route while we support the preservation of our natural resources.

-In the event you are unable to finish, you will find the MTA Broadway-Seventh Avenue local, the 1 train, always nearby during the second half of the walk.
+In the event you are unable to finish, You can take advantage of the Light Rail on the Jersey side and the MTA Broadway-Seventh Avenue local (#1 train) always nearby during the second half of the walk.

 If you are not ready to tackle a 30-mile journey, take advantage of the NY Waterway ferry service.
 With departures every twenty minutes, NY Waterway provides a pleasant journey from Port Imperial/Weehawken to Pier 78 in Manhattan during the Hudson River Loop Walk for those walkers wishing to complete the shorter ten mile loop.